Anton J. Kuzel, M.D.

 EPID 580.
 Public Health Ethics.
 1 Hour.

-Semester course; 1 lecture hour (hybrid online/face-to-face).
+Semester course; 1 lecture hour (delivered online, face-to-face or hybrid).
 1 credit.
+Enrollment is restricted to graduate students.
 The class examines, from an ethical perspective, federal and state public health practices, privacy and confidentiality issues; the Public Health Code of Ethics; legal power given to public health, ethics in responding to typical public health scenarios, the impact of public health ethics on public health decision-making; barriers to the ethical practice of public health; and responding to unethical events.
 Through exploration of principles of public health ethics, students in the course will examine current and past ethical issues in public health, drawing from case studies and current events.
 Included are issues such as immunization, social justice, distribution of limited resources and the evolution of the discipline of public health ethics.

 EPID 593.
 Foundations of the Public Health Profession.
 2 Hours.

-Semester course; 8 practicum hours.
-2 credits.
+Semester course; 4-8 practicum hours.
+1-2 credits (60 hours per credit).
 Prerequisite: EPID 593.
-Enrollment restricted to M.P.H. students.
-Students work 120 practical hours over the course of one semester (8 hours per week average) in a professional public health setting and engage in selected training to develop a foundation of basic skills in areas such as communication, leadership and professionalism.
+Enrollment is restricted to M.P.H. students.
+Students typically work 120 practical hours over the course of one semester (8 hours per week average) in a professional public health setting and engage in selected training to develop a foundation of basic skills in areas such as communication, leadership and professionalism.
 The practicum placement will be made according to student area of interest.
 Students will work as members of collaborative public health teams fulfilling varied missions.
-Each student will have a personalized experience, which could include team tasks, shadowing public health professionals, attending meetings, data entry, descriptive data analysis, transcription of focus group discussions, creation of health promotional materials and participating in other organizational activities that will provide a basic foundation of knowledge and experience in public health research and/or practice.
+Each student will have a personalized experience, which could include team tasks, shadowing public health professionals, attending meetings, data entry, descriptive data analysis, transcription of focus group discussions, creation of health promotion materials and participating in other organizational activities that will provide a basic foundation of knowledge and experience in public health research and/or practice.
 Graded as S/U.

 EPID 600.
 Introduction to Public Health.
 3 Hours.